Wehrenberg Theatres

-Wehrenberg Theatres was a movie theater chain in the United States.
+Wehrenberg Theatres was an American movie theater chain.
 It operated 15 movie theaters with 213 screens in the states of Missouri, Illinois, Iowa, Arizona and Minnesota, including nine theaters with 131 screens in the St. Louis metropolitan area.
-It was a member of the Cinema United.
+It was a member of the National Association of Theatre Owners (now Cinema United).
 On November 21, 2016, it was announced that the Wehrenberg Theater chain would be acquired by Marcus Theatres.
 The acquisition was completed in December 2016.

 History

 In 1906, Fred Wehrenberg, a former blacksmith who ran a saloon, rented the bakery next to his saloon and opened the Cherokee Theatre.
 While silent movies were shown, Wehrenberg's nephew drummed in the background while his wife, Gertrude, played piano in the pit.

 The saloon doubled as the theater's de facto concession stand, and many customers frequented both buildings.
 The Wehrenbergs eventually opened a second venue, the Airdome, in St. Louis in 1924.

 The Airdome was St. Louis’ first open-air venue.
 A screen was erected at one end of a fenced-in lot while an elevated projection booth was built across from it.
 Guests sat on folding chairs and benches placed on the bare ground.
 In the winter, a canvas tarp trapped the heat from potbellied stoves.

 The Wehrenbergs survived the Great Depression as the movie industry was more stable than most.
 Wehrenberg succeeded with help from his family, and by being a showman.
 He launched numerous promotions, including giveaways of china, glassware, flatware, turkeys and hams.
 These innovations ensured circuit success even during periods of economic hardship in the city.

 As their business grew, the Wehrenbergs expanded their theater circuit.
 They sold their saloon in order to focus on the movie business.
 They built St. Louis’ Best Theatre, the first building in the city constructed expressly for use as a motion-picture theater.

 Then, in July 1948, Fred and his son-in-law, Paul Krueger, opened the first Wehrenberg Drive-In.
 The Drive-In was named "Ronnie's" after six-year-old Ronald Paul Krueger, Paul's son and Fred's grandson.
 Ronnie's was the beginning of Ron's lifelong association with the circuit.
 While still a boy, he ran the miniature train around the playground at Ronnie's Drive-In, entertaining the small children in attendance.
 Fred debuted another family-friendly idea with pony rides at the 66 Park-In, which Wehrenberg had purchased from Flexer Theatres in April 1948.
 Ron led the pony rides.
 Ron eventually worked as a carhop, usher and concessionaire before becoming president of the company.